 Bring your beloved-but-broken items to this free community event, where volunteer Repair Specialists will work with you to fix them.

 At a Repair Café, we share skills, reduce waste and make friends.

-Our first two Repair Cafés – at Bushel Collective in Delhi, and at the United Methodist Church in Hobart – were wonderful experiences.
+Our first Repair Cafés alternated between Bushel Collective in Delhi, and the United Methodist Church in Hobart.
+Then we expanded to Roxbury.
 People came with broken lamps, with wobbly chairs, with torn clothing, and they left with functional items that no longer had to gather dust in the corner.

 Ever figure something out and wish you could share it with the whole Catskills community?
 Now you can!
 Click here to upload your tip, trick or piece of advice about how to thrive in the Catskill Mountains.